-Featuring John Williams brand new Star Wars music from The Force Awakens (earning the legendary composer his 50th Academy Award nomination!), suites and themes from Ridley Scott’s acclaimed sci-fi thriller The Martian, the dystopic adventure Mad Max: Fury Road, Ron Howard’s In the Heart of the Sea, Robert Zemeckis’ tightrope drama The Walk, Jurassic World, Tomorrowland and many more, this program is the flagship in the Soundtrack Live! fleet of film music concerts.
+Featuring John Williams brand new Star Wars music from The Force Awakens (earning the legendary composer his 50th Academy Award nomination!), suites and themes from Ridley Scott’s acclaimed sci-fi thriller The Martian, the dystopic adventure Mad Max: Fury Road, Ron Howard’s In the Heart of the Sea, Robert Zemeckis’ tightrope drama The Walk, Jurassic World, Tomorrowland and many more recent cinema blockbusters, this program is the flagship in the Soundtrack Live! fleet of film music concerts.
 It is constantly evolving in order to present the most current, the most popular and the most exciting orchestral music from films currently or recently on the worldwide cinema repertoire.
 Each concert will be a unique experience!
-Featuring music by the leading film composers today, this program should be an annual event in any … Read more here!
+Featuring music by the leading film composers today, … Read more here!

 Soundtracks Live! celebrates William Shakespeare in 2016 commemorating the fact that the author of such immortal works as Romeo and Juliet, Hamlet and The Tempest died 400 years ago, on April 23, 1616.
 Throughout the history of film – and film music – Shakespeare has been a constant source of inspiration and his intense, psychologically charged dramas – as well as his playful and timeless comedies – has sparkled the cinematic musical imagination of such esteemed composers as William Walton, Dimitri Shostakovich and Nino Rota … Read more here!